-FISI 1001: TECHNICAL PHYSICS I, three (3) credits, three (3) contact hours per week.
-Introductory course in physics that concentrates on the technical applications of the fundamental concepts of kinematics, dynamics, analytical mechanics, energy, hydraulics and thermodynamics.
+FISI 3091: ELEMENTS OF PHYSICS, three (3) credits, three (3) contact hours per week.
+Introductory course in physics that concentrates on the technical applications of the fundamental concepts of kinematics, dynamics, analytical mechanics, energy, hydraulics, thermodynamics electromagnetism, optics and modern physics.

-FISI 1002: TECHNICAL PHYSICS I LAB, one (1) credit, three (3) contact hours per week.
-Three hours a week, divided in the following manner: one hour of discussion of theory and two hours of experiments including mechanics and heat.
+FISI 3092: ELEMENTS OF PHYSICS LAB, one (1) credit, three (3) contact hours per week.
+Three hours a week, divided in the following manner: one hour of discussion of theory and two hours of experiments including mechanics, heat, electromagnetisms and optics.